Terms & Definitions

 distribution vs. priority].
 Many people confusingly use hierarchical language to describe emotional connection and priority in

-their relationships.
-This led to the development of non-ranking terms to describe similar (but distinct) concepts, such as the idea of a relationship that resembles a primary relationship in logistics and priority but does not include the power differential
+their relationships, confusing the dialog around power distribution.
+This led to the development of non-ranking terms to describe similar (but distinct) concepts, such as the idea of a relationship that superficially resembles a "primary" relationship in logistics and priority but does not include the power differential

 NEW PARADIGM RELATING: A term most notably used by Deborah Anapol.
 A philosophy of relationship which emphasizes using the relationship consciously to enhance the psychological and spiritual development of the partners.
 Individuals in New Paradigm Relationships characterize themselves as being committed to honesty and authenticity in their relationships.
 The relationship explicitly allows for and encourages change and growth within the relationship.
 Contrast: see old paradigm relating